Klaipėda: Teutonic Knights

 Master Conrad von Thierberg used the fortress as a base for further campaigns along the river Neman and against Samogitia.
 Memel was unsuccessfully besieged by Sambians in 1255, and the Sambians surrendered in 1259.
 Memel was also colonized by settlers from Holstein, Lübeck and Dortmund.
 Hence, Memel also being known at the time as Neu-Dortmund, or "New Dortmund".
 It became the main town of the Diocese of Curonia, with a cathedral and at least two parochial churches, but the development of the castle became the dominant priority.
 According to different sources, Memel received Lübeck city rights in 1254 or 1258.
 Following it Klaipėda's status was quite extraordinary as only three cities in the State of the Teutonic Order had Lübeck city rights.

 In the spring and summer of 1323, a Lithuanian army led by Grand Duke Gediminas came up the Neman and sieged the castle of Memel, while later he marched to other Prussian, Latvian, Estonian territories controlled by the Order, eventually forcing the Order to sue for a truce in October 1323.
 While planning a campaign against Samogitia, Memel's garrison of the Teutonic Order's Livonian branch was replaced with knights from the Prussian branch in 1328.
-Threats and attacks by Lithuanians greatly slowed down the town's development; the castle was sacked by Lithuanian tribes in 1360, and in 1379 the reconstructed castle and town were both sacked once again.
+Threats and attacks by Lithuanians greatly slowed the town's development; the castle was sacked by Lithuanian state in 1360, and in 1379 the reconstructed castle and town were both sacked once again.
 In 1409, the castle was rebuilt and in 1422–1441 the strengthening of the castle's fortifications continued when eventually its ramparts reached 7 meters height.

 After the Battle of Grunwald, the dispute between the Grand Duchy of Lithuania and the Teutonic Order on Samogitia started.
 Vytautas the Great wanted the border to be the Neman River, while the Teutonic Order wanted to have Veliuona and Klaipėda in the right side of the river.
 Both sides agreed to accept the prospective solution of Emperor Sigismund's representative Benedict Makrai in 1413.
 He decided that the right side of Nemunas (Veliuona, Klaipėda) were to be owned by Lithuania.
 Makrai is known to have stated:

 We find that the Memel Castle is built in the land of Samogitians.
 Neither Master, nor the Order was able to prove anything opposing.

 Nevertheless, no agreement was concluded and fighting continued until the Treaty of Melno in 1422 stabilized the border between the Teutonic Order and the Grand Duchy of Lithuania for the next 501 years.
 However, two miles of Lithuanian territories, including Klaipėda, was left for the Order.
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466) the city became a part of Poland as a fief held by the Teutonic Knights, and thus located within the Polish–Lithuanian union.
+In 1454, King Casimir IV Jagiellon incorporated the region into the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+After the subsequent Thirteen Years' War (1454–1466) the Teutonic Order regained authority over the city as a fief of the Polish Crown.
 The rebuilt town received Kulm law city rights in 1475.